bualpha/Resources/README.md

 Once you `git push`, you may submit a pull request (PR) via the [GitHub repo](https://github.com/bualpha/Resources/pulls).

 ### Contributing via Google Sheets
 If you wish to contribute via Google Sheets, you may submit them [here](https://docs.google.com/spreadsheets/d/1DZ_eQggYaL3cwHTE5JXdoScSwsJwRcD-6xaHrFzCG0A/edit?usp=sharing) using you BU email.
+This is checked occasionally.

 ### Issues
 If you spot a problem with the resources, search if an issue already exists.
 If not, you can open a new issue.